 - Departments are responsible for tracking the student’s earnings against their award.
 Once the award maximum is reached, additional earnings will charge against the department.
 To assist you with this task, access COGNOS and run the following report "FA: Work Study Departmental Auditing: 001."
 You will be asked to provide the term and the name of your department.
 For more information about the COGNOS reporting tool, contact the individual responsible for providing computer support to your area.

 - After each payroll has been processed, verify that the student’s earnings did not charge to your department’s ff/cc.
-If you believe your department’s ff/cc has been charged in error for work-study wages, please perform the following review before contacting financial aid:
+If you believe your department’s ff/cc has been charged in error for Federal Work-study wages, please perform the following review before contacting financial aid:

 1. Run the following COGNOS report "FA: Work Study Departmental Auditing: 001."

-2. Verify that the student’s name appears on your roster with a corresponding work-study award.
+2. Verify that the student’s name appears on your roster with a corresponding Federal Work-study award.

 3. Verify that the hiring paperwork was submitted correctly, within established deadlines.